ld32/HTSbauer/Readme.md

 The script will output the following:

 * mochiview directory with wig files ready to load in mochiview
-* fastqc with one html and one zip file for quality controls for which barcode
+* fastqc directory with one html and one zip file for quality controls for which barcode
-* temp file containing the bam files for each barcode
+* temp directory containing the bam files for each barcode as well as the peak calling files for each barcode
 * demultiplex and mapping pdf files with statistics of these two steps
 * log.out file with the entire log of the script run